ajcr/string-splitter/README.txt

 >>> splitter("splitthisstringintodistictwords")
 ```

-Returns:
+returns:

 ```
 split this string into distinct words split this string in to distinct words
 ```

 For any splitable string you pass it, the function will print the possibilities for inserting spaces.
+It ignores punctuation, capitalisation and existing spaces.

-Modify ```word-list.txt``` with your own words/names which you'd like to recognise.
+It's possible to modify ```word-list.txt``` so that the script will recognise different words.
 The current list is from http://www.curlewcommunications.co.uk/wordlist.html